 The exquisite brooch now belongs to the British royal family, but it was once part of the collection of a very influential Romanov empress: Marie Feodorovna, consort of Tsar Alexander III and mother of Tsar Nicholas II.
 She was also a sister of Queen Alexandra, the wife of King Edward VII of the United Kingdom.

 In 1934, Alexandra’s daughter-in-law, Queen Mary, reportedly bought the brooch from Marie Feodorovna’s daughters.
-The piece resembles another brooch in the British vaults — the diamond and sapphire cluster brooch given to Queen Victoria by Prince Albert — but this one can easily be distinguished by the intricate gold filigree set between its vivid sapphire and its cluster of diamonds.
+The piece resembles another brooch in the British vaults—the diamond and sapphire cluster brooch given to Queen Victoria by Prince Albert—but this one can easily be distinguished by the intricate gold filigree set between its vivid sapphire and its cluster of diamonds.

+The brooch was reportedly among the numerous jewels that Queen Elizabeth II inherited from her grandmother, Queen Mary, in 1953, but for years, it was worn by someone else: her mother, Queen Elizabeth the Queen Mother.
 The brooch was among her favorite pieces, especially in the 1950s and 1960s, popping up numerous times.
 Although the brooch is quite elaborate, the Queen Mum wore it often for daytime occasions, like the Epsom Derby or palace garden parties.

 She chose the brooch in 1961 for a very important family event: her first visit with her newest grandson, Princess Margaret’s first child, Viscount Linley (now the 2nd Earl of Snowdon).
 Perhaps the bright blue hue of the sapphire was the reason she chose it to meet a grandson?

-The brooch was also suitable for less formal evening occasions, like this theater outing in Windsor in 1962.
+The brooch was also suitable for less formal evening occasions, like this outing to see Shaw’s You Never Can Tell in Windsor in 1962.
 Here, she paired the brooch with the diamond and sapphire fringe earrings most recently worn by the Duchess of Cambridge.
-(More on those here!)

 She also selected it for important personal milestones, wearing it at Clarence House on her birthday in 1978.